 - Worn and dirty wiper blades obstruct visibility and reduce safety levels. - In cold conditions, you should not use the wash / wipe system unless you have warmed the windscreen with the heating and ventilation system.
-The washer fluid could otherwise freeze on the windscreen and obscure your view of the road. - Always note the corresponding warnings on ⇒ page 222.
+The washer fluid could otherwise freeze on the windscreen and obscure your view of the road. - $\bullet \;\;$ Always note the corresponding warnings on \Rightarrow page 222, "Changing windscreen wiper blades".